 Bunker Snagging

 Snagging bunker is a great way to get bait for striped bass.
-And many anglers make the mistake of using and old rod with bad line to snag bunker and sooner or later their snagging bunker and catch the right fish and their gear is not ready for it.
+Unfortunately, many anglers make the mistake of using an old rod with bad line to snag bunker.
+Sooner or later, you’ll catch something!
+But you need to make sure that your gear is ready for your next adventure or you’ll lose it.

 Tackle

-We always want to make sure that we put the right line, reel and rod.
+We always want to make sure that we put together the correct line, reel and rod combination.
 Use a very stout 7′ rod with 30lb braid and a 5000-8000 size spinning reel.
 A setup of this size has enough muscle to fight any fish that you might come across.
 Our preference is to use a naked treble in to 10/0 or 12/0 size.
 These trebles without weight are actually going to be more effective than a weighted one.
-When fishing from a boat you can usually get close enough to the bunker that your going to have enough casting distance especially when using braided line.
+When fishing from a boat you can usually get close enough to the bunker that you’re going to have enough casting distance, especially when using braided line.

-Sometimes you might need a little extra casting distance, especially when using a smaller hook like a 10/0.
-What we do is keep some sodder on the boat and tightly wrap it around the shank of the hook as many times as need to get the weight we want.
+Occasionally you’ll need a little extra casting distance, especially when using a smaller hook ( like a 10/0).
+What typically works best for us is to keep soldder on the boat and tightly wrap it around the shank of the hook as many times as needed to get the appropriate weight.

 Here is a list of all the tackle seen.